Paper artist

 About Me

-Ellen Schlobohm is a paper artist, printmaker and designer working on Kaurna Country.
-She has an extensive exhibition history and was awarded the Adelaide Fringe Weekly Award for Best Visual Art and Design in 2019 after undertaking a residency at Nexus Arts.
-In 2016, her work โThe Eyesโ was selected as a finalist in the Emma Hack Art Prize.
-In recent years, Ellen has expanded her practice to public art, fabricating large-scale works as both permanent and temporary installations.
-She enjoys teaching workshops as a way to share her creativity and connect with the community.
-Ellen has also developed strong curatorial skills through her work with Tutti Arts, a multi-arts organisation that supports disabled artists
+Ellen Schlobohom is a paper artist, printmaker, and designer based on Kaurna Country.
+She has an extensive exhibition history and was awarded the Adelaide Fringe Weekly Award for Best Visual Arts and Design in 2019, following a residency at Nexus Arts.
+In 2023, her piece 1 in 6 was selected as a finalist in the prestigious Ravenswood Women’s Art Prize.
+In recent years, Ellen has expanded her practice into public art, collaborating with fabricators to create large-scale installations, both permanent and temporary.
+She is passionate about community engagement, regularly facilitating workshops, and has developed strong curatorial skills through her ongoing involvement in the arts sector.

 Artist Statement